 Student-Instructor Alternative Resolution.
 In cases where an instructor suspects academic dishonesty and meets with the student as provided in section A.2.a.

 and makes a sanction recommendation as provided in section A.2.b., the accused student may be afforded an opportunity to resolve the case through an informal resolution process in lieu of a hearing or further proceedings.
-Following the notification of a charge, the appropriate Student Attorney General, or his or her designee, upon review of the Academic Violation Report and any accompanying materials, shall provide the accused student an opportunity to resolve the pending Honor Court case through a Student-Instructor Alternative Resolution, provided that all of the following conditions are met:
+Following the notification of a charge, the appropriate Student Attorney General or the Student Attorney General’s designee, upon review of the Academic Violation Report and any accompanying materials, shall provide the accused student an opportunity to resolve the pending Honor Court case through a Student-Instructor Alternative Resolution, provided that all of the following conditions are met:

 The student has no previous academic dishonesty violations;